arielsaucedo-zz/project-challenge-app/README.md

 - In order to run the application:

-  - Go to the project folder
+  - Go to the project folder.
-  - Open the terminal
+  - Open the terminal.
+  - Run the command "npm install" to install all the dependencies.
-  - Run the command "npm start"
+  - Run the command "npm start" to run the project.